SaiShashankGP/Task-1/Minitask_1.md

 After two seconds, all the indicators return to their original state and be ther until the next object is detected by FC 51.

-The power to all the opertaion happening here comes from 18650 batteries.
+The power to all the operation happening here comes from 18650 batteries.
 They are mage rechargable by adding TP 4056 module.

 #### Prototyping and Testing: